Thursday, April 9, 2020

 Presented by the Center to Support Immigrant Organizing

 Fee: $130 (Full-day, lunch is included).
-If you are a student, contact us about discounts at firstname.lastname@example.org.
+If you are a student or from an organization with a budget under $500,000, contact us about discounts at firstname.lastname@example.org.

 Participants will learn how to: